 Trees may be our most potent reminder of nature's power and beauty.
 For thousands of years, trees have inspired poets, scientists, warriors, and priests, and they remain a living symbol of the glory of the natural world and its importance in our lives.
-Take a look at this collection of images showing the world's largest tree, oldest tree, biggest tree, tallest tree, and other great trees.
+Take a look at this collection of the world's largest tree, oldest tree, biggest tree, tallest tree and other great trees.

 01 of 06